olets/zsh-configuration-for-better-dx/slides.md

 lineNumbers: false
 # some information about the slides, markdown enabled
 info: |
-  ## Zsh configuration for improved DX
+  ## Zsh configuration for better DX
   Small zsh customizations for big productivity gains
 ---